Habul Chakraborty

 Habul Chakraborty (1 February 1960 – 16 February 2020) was an Indian businessman and politician from Assam belonging to Indian National Congress.
 He was a legislator of the Assam Legislative Assembly.

 Biography

 Chakraborty was born on 1 February 1960 at Dhekiajuli in Sonitpur to Dilip Kumar Chakraborty and Chhaya Rani Chakraborty.
-He was elected as a member of the Assam Legislative Assembly from Dhekiajuli in 2011.
+He was elected to the Assam Legislative Assembly from Dhekiajuli in 2011.

 Chakraborty was married to Rupali Chakraborty on 2 May 1993.
-They had one son and one daughter.
+They had a son and a daughter.

 Chakraborty died on 16 February 2020 at Tezpur Medical College and Hospital at the age of 60.